-But that brings us to the second potential pitfall of any French Onion Soup made from store brought broth – that broth has got to be a good one or frankly, you won’t like the soup.
-I use a combo of beef and a little chicken stock, which makes all the difference in the world.
+And that brings us to another potential pitfall of any French Onion Soup made from store brought broth – that broth has got to be a good one or you just won’t like the soup that much.
+I like to use a combo of beef and a little chicken stock.
+I just think it tastes better.
+Or go with the stocks recommended in the recipe.
+Make sure you taste and adjust the salt, pepper, and what you used for sweet!
+The Guinness & Onion Soup with a Cheddar Crouton will taste a bit different with different stocks, and that affects the balance of all the flavors.

 - 1/4 cup brandy Irish Whiskey (or any whiskey or bourbon)

-- 1 cup Guinness, poured into a glass and allowed to sit for three minutes
+- 1 cup Guinness, poured into a glass and allowed to sit for three to five minutes

 - 2 cups of water